Imago

 — Mina Kimes (@minakimes) May 16, 2026

-And while Barinholtz also answered correctly with “The Gilded Age,” Kimes had already built enough of a lead to secure the tournament victory and the $1 million prize for L.A.’s SELAH Neighborhood Homeless Coalition.
+Barinholtz answered correctly with “The Gilded Age.”
+There’s no denying that.
+But Kimes had already gained a lead to win the tournament and the $1 million prize for L.A.’s SELAH Neighborhood Homeless Coalition.
 Meanwhile, Barinholtz won $200,000 for the Noonan Syndrome Foundation, while Weber earned $200,000 for New Directions for Veterans.

-For Kimes, though, the moment also reflected a career built around research, reading, and analytical thinking.
-In a way, even her English degree from Yale University quietly showed up during the final trivia round.
+For Kimes, though, the moment also carried significant weight, considering her English degree from Yale University quietly showed up during the final trivia round.

-Before joining ESPN, Kimes worked at Fortune and Bloomberg while earning awards from both the New York Press Club and the National Press Club.
-One of her most recognized works came in 2012 through her investigation “Bad to the Bone,” which exposed dangerous medical practices tied to bone cement procedures and later earned her the Henry R. Luce Award.
+Following her graduation with a Bachelor of Arts in English, Kimes served at Fortune and Bloomberg.
+During that stretch, she earned awards from both the New York Press Club and the National Press Club.
+The 40-year-old earned wider recognition through her 2012 investigation “Bad to the Bone.”
+Her investigation exposed dangerous medical practices tied to bone cement procedures and later earned her the Henry R. Luce Award.

-Then, after writing a Tumblr essay about the bond she shared with her father through the Seattle Seahawks, ESPN eventually offered her a role in 2014.
-Since then, the 40-year-old has grown into one of the network’s most recognizable NFL analysts while continuing to lean on the same research-driven approach that first built her reputation.
+However, her ESPN journey kicked off when she wrote a Tumblr essay about the bond she shared with her father through the Seattle Seahawks.
+ESPN offered her a position back in 2014, and since then, Kimes has remained one of the network’s recognizable NFL analysts.

-After winning Celebrity Jeopardy!
-All Stars, Mina Kimes is now heading to host the 101-year-old Scripps National Spelling Bee.
+Kimes will now host the 101-year-old Scripps National Spelling Bee.
 In doing so, the ESPN analyst will become the first celebrity host to lead the tournament since LeVar Burton in 2022, the same year Scripps took over the broadcast rights from ESPN and shifted the event to ION Television and Bounce TV.

 “The way they get to the right answer is fascinating to me and the more you watch, the more you see the way their brains work.
-I see a lot of similarities to what I do with football, and I’m so pumped to be a part of this.”
+I see a lot of similarities to what I do with football, and I’m so pumped to be a part of this,” she added.

-The tournament is scheduled to run from May 26 through May 28 at its new venue, Constitution Hall in downtown Washington, with 247 contestants competing for a trophy and more than $50,000 in cash and prizes.
-Along with bringing in Kimes as host, Scripps is also introducing a new production team led by Michael Davies, who currently serves as executive producer of Jeopardy!.
+The tournament is from May 26 through May 28 at its new venue, Constitution Hall in downtown Washington, with 247 contestants competing for a trophy and more than $50,000 in cash and prizes.
+Along with bringing in Kimes as host, Scripps is also introducing a new production team led by Michael Davies, who currently serves as executive producer of Jeopardy!